sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

    ![](media/lab5-task4-22.png)

-### Exercise 1 results
+## Exercise 2: Installing and configuring containers

-After this exercise, you should have used Hyper-V Manager and Windows Admin Center to create a virtual switch, a virtual hard disk, a virtual machine, and then manage the virtual machine.
+In this Exercise, you will install and configure containers in the server machine.

-### Exercise 2: Installing and configuring containers
+### Task 1: Install Docker on Windows Server

-#### Task 1: Install Docker on Windows Server
+In this task, you will install Docker on Windows Server machine

 1. On **SEA-ADM1**, select **Start**, and then select **Windows PowerShell (Admin)**.